squashql/squashql/README.md

 #### Pivot table query

+SquashQL brings the ability to execute any SQL queries and transform their results into a format suitable for pivot table visualization.
+Check out [this example](https://github.com/squashql/squashql-showcase/blob/main/TUTORIAL.md#pivot-table) in our tutorial.

 To execute a query whose result will be enriched with totals and subtotals to be able to display the result as a pivot table.
 It accepts a json object built with the Typescript library and returns a JSON object representing the result table of the computation.
 The object returns is of type [PivotTableQueryResult](https://github.com/squashql/squashql/blob/main/js/typescript-library/src/querier.ts#L59).